AlexProgrammerDE/balena-minecraft-server/README.md

 **NOTE:** If you decide to change the hostname, you will have to use your new hostname within Minecraft to connect to the server, instead of `balenaminecraftserver`.

-## Double RAM (optional) :link:
+## Custom RAM (optional) :link:

-Devices like the Raspberry Pi 4B 4GB have enough RAM to run the server with 2GB RAM (the default value used by a Minecraft server is 1GB).
-If you set `DOUBLE_RAM` to `true` it will double the amount of RAM used by the server.
+Devices like the Raspberry Pi 4B 4GB or the 8GB model have enough RAM to run the server with more RAM (the default value used by balena Minecraft server is 1GB).
+If you set `RAM` to a value like `2G`, `4G`, or `6G` it will have the specified amount of RAM available.

 ## Add plugins (optional) :wrench: